usagitoneko97/klara/A3.LVN/Version2/readme.md

 LVN statement will ease our analysis later on.

 ### 1.2.4 Storing Simple Assignment and It's Uses
 The details can be found [here](https://github.com/usagitoneko97/python-ast/tree/master/A3.LVN#115-details-and-solution-for-indirect-substitution).
-In the real implementation however, all the operands will substitute accordingly based on Simple Assignment Dictionary.
+In the real implementation, however, all the operands will substitute accordingly based on Simple Assignment Dictionary.
 The example below will demonstrate the idea.

 ```python
 z = a + y